 Treatments and drugs

-In many cases, the swelling that causes myocarditis improves, either on its own or with treatment, leading to a complete recovery.
+In many cases myocarditis improves, either on its own or with treatment, leading to a complete recovery.
 Myocarditis treatment focuses on treating the underlying cause.

 Certain rare types of viral myocarditis, such as giant cell and eosinophilic myocarditis, respond to corticosteroids or other medications to suppress the immune system response.
 In some cases caused by chronic illnesses, such as lupus, the treatment is directed at the underlying disease.